Company or Employee Business Vehicle Ownership

 Insurance for a company-owned car may be cheaper than for an employee-owned vehicle since businesses can get leased-car and multiple-car rates and other discounts.
 If a company-owned car is involved in an accident, the driver's personal insurance rates and liability are minimized, especially when drive other car insurance is added for the employee.

-Benefits of Employee Ownership of the Vehicle
+Employee Ownership of the Vehicle

 Also, the employee may need to get a separate auto insurance policy to cover the commercial use of the vehicle.
 While any personal coverage the employee has may cover some damage, it is unlikely to cover the car if its primary function is for business activities.
 As an example, imagine a plumbing company that has a business truck used for making calls.
 If the owner should drive the truck to the store and have an accident, the damage may not be covered because it was not in business use at the time.